rutum/rutum.github.io/_posts/2019-06-25-rising-strong.md

 Act 2: Protagonist looks for every comfortable way to solve the problem - but is not able to.
 This act includes the "lowest of the low"
 Act 3: The protagonist needs to prove that they learned a lesson, and are enlightened character with the knowledge and resolve to solve the problem.

 Our "Day 2" is the same as "Act 2" of a movie!
 The crappy, gut-wrenching, never-ending feeling of everything going wrong.
 But it is a prerequisite for step 3.
-You cannot solve the problem - you cannot find your enlightenment till you FEEL the need - REALLY FEEL THE NED - to fix it - to solve it.
+You cannot solve the problem - you cannot find your enlightenment till you FEEL the need - REALLY FEEL THE NEED - to fix it - to solve it.

 The premise of rising strong - the three acts - are broken down into the following three processes: